-For this reason, it can pay off to specialise in certain markets, and focus your efforts in those areas with which you are comfortable, and most knowledgeable.
-So, although you can easily use our CFD trading service to speculate on thousands of markets, there are both advantages and disadvantages to trading across a large and varied range.
-It may be worth trying out different markets if it isn't immediately obvious where your strengths lie, but once you have found a market that suits you, you might want to narrow your focus.
+For the best chance of staying on top of price movements, it can pay off to specialise in certain markets, and focus your efforts in those areas with which you are comfortable, and most knowledgeable.
+So, although spread betting offers thousands of markets, there are both advantages and disadvantages to dealing across a large and varied range.
+It may be worth trying out different markets if it isn't immediately obvious where your strengths lie, but once you have found a type of bet that suits you, you might want to narrow your focus.